notsatvrn/sockpuppet/README.md

-# sockpuppet
+# `sockpuppet`
-a simple websocket extension for Scratch 3.0.
+A simple websocket extension for Scratch 3.0.

-## features
+## Features
-- connecting and disconnecting from a websocket server
+- Connecting and disconnecting from a websocket server.
-- sending messages to a websocket server
+- Sending and receiving messages from a websocket server.
-- getting the contents of a URL
+- Getting the contents of a URL.

+## Planned Features
+- Using multiple connections at once.
+- Storing a full log of all messages.

-## usage
+## Usage
-you can use one of these Scratch mods to install the extension:
+You can use one of the following Scratch mods to install the extension.

 - [adacraft](https://adacraft.org/studio)
 - [TurboWarp](https://turbowarp.org/editor)
 - [E羊icques](https://sheeptester.github.io/scratch-gui/)

-add the extension using the URL `https://galaxia-team.github.io/sockpuppet/sockpuppet.js`.
+Add the extension using the URL `https://notsatvrn.github.io/sockpuppet/sockpuppet.js`.